harshitpaunikar1/realtime-web-object-detection/.github/project-buildup-history.md

 - Task summary: Weekend fix — the visualizations had overlapping labels in narrow viewports.
 Adjusted the figure size and padding.
 - Deliverable: Small fix, clean result.
+## 2025-07-07 - Day 8: Styling

+- Task summary: This was the middle stretch where the project started feeling real.
+I kept going and tried to apply layout, spacing, color, and typography until the project reads clearly, then cleaned up whatever looked confusing or weak from the earlier days.
+Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
+There were a few moving parts here, so I kept simplifying the plan in my head before touching anything else.
+- Deliverable: Ended the day with usable UI in hand, plus a few side notes on what still needed fixing later.
+There were still a couple of loose parts, but nothing serious enough to block the next step.